The following requirements must be satisfied in order to be admitted to Teacher Education:

 Note: If you are applying to the Master of Arts in Teaching for Middle Grades or Secondary Education, you must also pass the GACE Content Assessment and email the official score report(s) to COE_advisingcenter@valdosta.edu for admission into this program.

-5. Have completed the GaPSC Educator Ethics Assessment – Program Entry (Note: Assessment cost is $30). .
+5. Have completed the GaPSC Educator Ethics Assessment – Program Entry (Note: Assessment cost is $30).
 This upload is automatically completed by VSU Information Technology but if this assessment score does not appear on the "Teacher Education Admission Information" page in BANNER within two weeks of receiving your scores for all modules, please contact the COEHS Advising Center at (229) 259-5502 or COE_advisingcenter@valdosta.edu.
+Educators who hold a valid Induction, Professional, Lead Professional, or Advanced Professional Certificate are not required to attempt the assessment if they enroll in a program for the purpose of adding a new teaching field.

 Once you have met all of the requirements above, please submit an Application for Admission into Teacher Education.